Berlin’s Outdoor Pools & Urban Lidos

 Strandbad Plötzensee

-If beach sports are your thing, take your pick between volleyball, table tennis and football, or make use of the extensive lawn for badminton and Frisbee.
+If beach sports are your thing, take your pick between volleyball, table tennis and football, or make use of the extensive lawn for badminton and frisbee.

 Strandbad Orankesee

-Nestled between Lichtenberg and Weissensee, the Strandbad Orankesee opened in 1929, but closed for some time after the WWII to house soviet war commanders.
-It reopened in 1957, much to the joy of East Berliners (and the seals who occupy the beach in the winter).
+Nestled between Lichtenberg and Weissensee, the Strandbad Orankesee opened in 1929, but closed for some time after the World War II to house Soviet war commanders.
+It reopened in 1957, much to the joy of East Berliners.

-There a small children’s playground, a couple of table tennis tables, a volleyball net, and a snack bar too.
+There a small playground, a couple of table tennis tables, a volleyball net, and a snack bar too.
 Worth noting that it’s not as close to public transport links as the other Strandbads though the M4 tram will get you pretty close.

 Strandbad Weissensee